 The men and women who have the right ideals, are those who have the courage to strive for the happiness which comes only with labor and effort and self-sacrifice, and those whose joy in life springs in part from power of work and sense of duty.

-T.J. is a Partner in the Litigation Practice Group and leader of the Insurance Brokerage Litigation Practice Group.
+T.J. is Co-Leader of the Litigation Practice Group.
 He is also a member of the Firm's Insurance/Reinsurance Industry Team and the Private Equity and Venture Capital Team.

 T.J. represents both plaintiffs and defendants in a wide range of commercial matters and business disputes including breach of contract, breach of fiduciary duties, tortious interference, fraud, trade-secret and non-compete disputes, defamation, partnership wind-ups, insurance coverage and other multi-million dollar disputes in state and federal courts and before administrative agencies.
 He also has experience in class action litigation and constitutional law.